mekramy/gocast/README.md

 Checks if the provided error is a casting error.
 Returns true if the error is not nil and is a casting error.

+### IsOverflowError

+`func IsOverflowError(err error) bool`

+Checks if the provided error is a overflow error.
+Returns true if the error is not nil and is a overflow error.

 ### Providers

 The library also defines several provider interfaces for different types and slices.
 These interfaces provide methods to converting custom types like standard go `Stringer` interface.